-Effective August 1, 2021, Fort Lewis College requires enrolled students, age 18 years or older, to be vaccinated against COVID-19 in order to participate in in-person classes, campus housing, and to participate in other in-person activities, services, and events.1
+Effective January 24, 2022, Fort Lewis College requires all faculty, staff, and enrolled students, age 18 years or older, to be vaccinated and have received a booster shot, against COVID-19 to participate in in-person classes, campus housing, and to participate in other in-person activities, services, and events.1

-Students living on-campus must either receive a vaccine dose through FLC, submit a COVID-19 immunization record demonstrating at least one dose, or receive an exemption prior to participating in on-campus activities.
-FLC will make COVID-19 vaccines available at no cost during on campus move-in for students living on campus, but students are not required to receive the vaccine from the on-campus healthcare providers to satisfy the requirements of this Policy.
-Students may be vaccinated by a healthcare provider of their choice.
+Students living on-campus must submit completed COVID-19 immunization records or receive an exemption prior to moving into their on-campus residence or participating in on-campus activities.
+FLC will make COVID-19 vaccines available at no cost during on campus move-in for students living on campus.

-Students living off-campus who plan to attend in-person classes must either receive a vaccine dose through FLC, submit a COVID-19 immunization record demonstrating that they have received at least one dose, or receive an exemption prior to participating in on-campus activities.
+Students living off-campus who plan to attend in-person classes must submit completed COVID-19 immunization records or receive an exemption prior to participating in on-campus activities.
 FLC will make COVID-19 vaccines available on campus at no cost for students living off-campus prior to the start of classes.

 If students have not started the vaccination process or received an exemption prior to participating in on-campus activities, their Daily Health Pass on the FLC App will be turned red, which will prohibit them from attending in-person classes, attending on-campus activities, and from entering on-campus housing.
 Their health pass will not be turned back to green until written confirmation of compliance with the vaccination requirement is received and confirmed.
 In the absence of an approved accommodation for a requested exemption (described below), faculty will not be required to adjust their course delivery for students who fail to comply with the immunization requirement.